-Although Massachusetts is a hemp-friendly state, cannabis laws are not as straightforward as they seem.
+Massachusetts is a hemp-friendly state, but its cannabis laws are not as straightforward as they seem.
 Are delta 9 THC gummies legal in Massachusetts?
-Let’s look at the current rules & regulations in the Bay State.

 Cannabis is a complex and unique plant with over 400 chemical compounds.
 The main group of compounds in cannabis is known as cannabinoids, and the plant counts over 60 of them.
 Delta 9 THC, or just THC, is the dominant psychotropic cannabinoid in marijuana, associated with its intoxicating properties.

 THC is present in hemp, the non-intoxicating cannabis variety bred to naturally produce this compound in a concentration of less than 0.3%.
 The Farm Bill set that threshold when legalized hemp and all its cannabinoids.

 So, when extracted from federally compliant hemp material, delta 9 THC is a legal compound.
 As such, it can be infused in hemp-derived products, again in a concentration of less than 0.3%.

 If derived from marijuana, delta 9 is an illegal substance.
 THC interacts with the endocannabinoid system in the body and can potentially alleviate pain and inflammation, low appetite, and disrupted sleep patterns, among other things.